MarvelousHopefull/DataXflow/external_stimuli/Readme.txt

 setControls.m		Sets the value of the external stimuli to 1 for a certain period of time,
 			else zero

-backward.m		Solves the adjoint equation for the projected gradient methdod
+backward.m		Solves the adjoint equation for the projected gradient method

-backward_SQH.m		Solves the adjoint equation for the sequential quadratic Hamilonian method
+backward_SQH.m		Solves the adjoint equation for the sequential quadratic Hamiltonian method

 get_J.m			Calculates the target functional value for the projected gradient method

-get_J_SQH.m		Calculates the traget functional value for the sequential quadratic Hamiltonian
+get_J_SQH.m		Calculates the target functional value for the sequential quadratic Hamiltonian
 			method

 get_gradient.m		Assembles the gradient for the projected gradient method